 Why does this happen?
 Although both the players have fired at the same time; the response from the server was dependent on the ping.
 So, a higher ping meant a delay in response.
 Hence, the player with the lower ping was successful in registering his bullets first.

 Higher ping is a serious problem that must be resolved to play professionally.
 In this write-up, we will highlight multiple causes for higher ping.
-We will also tell some ways as to how one can lower or reduce his ping.
+We will also tell some ways in which one can lower or reduce his ping.

 Reason for Higher Ping & Ways to Lower it